Chart Color Schemes

 Ulladulla has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 17 infrastructure projects that could impact the area's performance.
-Key projects include Ulladulla Harbour Masterplan, Milton Ulladulla Bypass, 131 St Vincent Street Mixed-Use Precinct, and Ulladulla Public School Upgrade.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that may impact the area.
+Key projects include Ulladulla Harbour Masterplan, 131 St Vincent Street Mixed-Use Precinct, Ulladulla Public School Upgrade (scheduled for completion in 2023), and Ulladulla High School Upgrade (commencing in 2022).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.